rrabillo/Things-i-must-read/README.md

-# Things-i-must-read
+# Things-i-must-read-or
-Just articles and stuff i should read
+Just articles and stuff i should read or keep in mind

 ## Javascript